thakurtanya/kontikilabsDevelopers/doc/source/Ecomm-Bot.rst

 Once you click on the "Add" button, the dataset gets created and you will be redirected to "Intent Page".

 =======================================================
-Building no keyword Intents (Intents with no entities):
+Building no keyword Intents (Intents with no Entities):
 =======================================================

 The intents like “greet” and “exit” are the generic intents every bot should handle.
 Besides these intents, build other intents you plan to include in your chatbot.
 Like, I have included “ongoing_offers”.
 Follow the steps below to create the “ongoing_offers” intent :